 Imagine paying attention, on purpose, and without judgement to our thoughts and feelings.
 Guided imagery and meditation are grounding practices that encourage mindfulness, stillness, and relaxation.
 This can become a part of your morning or night routine by listening to or creating moments of stillness as a family.

-Guided imagery can be used in combination with a total body scan or progressive muscle relaxation by imagining a warm light traveling throughout the body, recognizing, and releasing any physical tension along the way.
+Guided imagery is a mindfulness practices that can be used in combination with a total body scan or progressive muscle relaxation by imagining a warm light traveling throughout the body, recognizing, and releasing any physical tension along the way.
 Another accessible option for all ages is a counting meditation.
 Start by simply counting your breath and each time a thought or feeling comes up, pause to notice and then start over counting from 1.
 See if you can count 10 or 20 breaths uninterrupted.
 Finally, the following is a short grounding meditation focusing on the 5 senses to bring our awareness to the present moment.

 Identify 5 things you can see, 4 things you can feel, 3 things you can hear, 2 things you can smell, and 1 thing you can taste or say aloud 1 positive self-statement.